 Swapping to a different extension or new site address URL can breathe new life into your WordPress domain and make it even easier to reach a wider audience.

 What To Know Before You Create A New Domain Name

 Changing your WordPress domain name is simple, but there will be the occasional need to adjust your website’s PHP code.
 This code is essential to the operation of your website and mistakes made there could bring your domain to a halt.
 Some quick prep work before you start will guarantee the process goes smoothly.

 - Before doing anything, create a full backup of your website.
 Do this either manually by exporting your database or by using one of many backup plugins.
 Some reliable options are Updraftplus, BlogVault, and VaultPress.

 - Buy and Register your new Domain name by pointing it to the correct name servers.

 - Have a File Transfer Protocol (FTP) client.
 The FTP will allow you to access your server directly from your computer.
-They’re easy to use, but be prepared for some learning curve.
-We recommend FileZilla, a great FTP for beginners to brush up their FTP skills.
+They’re easy to use but be prepared for some learning curves.
+We recommend FileZilla, a great FTP for beginners to brush up on their FTP skills.

-- Head to Hostinger’s Domain Checker and type in your preferred new domain name.
-The checker will tell you if that option is available and it will offer some alternative suggestions in case that domain is already taken.
+- Head to Google Domains and type in your preferred new domain name.
+The checker will tell you if that option is available and it will offer some alternative websites name suggestions in case that domain is already taken.